Tinkerforge/doc/en/source/Software/API_Bindings_Perl.rst

 Perl - API Bindings
 ===================

-**Requirements**: Perl 5.14.0 or newer with Digest::HMAC_SHA1 and Thread::Queue 3.02 or newer

 The Perl bindings allow you to control :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` from your Perl programs.
 The :ref:`ZIP file <downloads_bindings_examples>` for the bindings contains: